 On average with WPP W2H2 Power is generated at about 10% of the cost of diesel fuel and very importantly no fossil fuel component is required to mix with the H2 when using WPP W2H2 technology.
-Water is the input and approximately 3% of the gross energy production is required to power the equipment.
+Water is the input and less than 10% of the gross energy production is required to power the equipment.
 For each Liter of Water fed into the WPP W2H2 system the net output exceeds 1m3 of H2 gas.
 WPP W2H2 is a no pollution technology designed to shift existing and future industrial power production away from fossil fuels and therefore reduce the world’s harmful emissions, currently approx 25% of the world’s harmful emissions is caused by Industrial Power Production, WPP seeks to bring this number as close to zero as possible.
 W2H2 technology can easily cross-over into the Transportation sector, particularly shipping where container ships and cruise ships are among the largest polluters in the world.
 With a constant supply of water available this is an ideal fit with the addition of a complimentary high volume desalination technology that WPP deploys to convert salt water into fresh water for use in the W2H2 system.

 WPP W2H2 produces Hydrogen Gas in mass production capacity to supply gas for steam boilers, combustion engines, and power plants of all sizes.
 Essentially most fossil fuel engines can be converted by adding the W2H2 fuel system with minimal changes needed to hardware for a successful conversion.
 Furthermore WPP has the ability to deliver ready to use Containerized Turnkey W2H2 Hydrogen Mobile and Modular Power Plants and Generators from 1MW up to 25MW with scalability into 100’s of MW.
 An entire project can go from dirt to lights on in a small fraction of the time it would take a traditional power plant to be built and at a fraction of the operating costs due to massive savings on the use of fuel.